mindis/CrawlFacebookPostTrees/README.md

 If you use CrawlFacebookPostTrees please cite the following paper:

-Bessi, Alessandro, et al. "Viral Misinformation: The Role of Homophily and Polarization."
-Proceedings of the 24th International Conference on World Wide Web Companion (WWW), 2015.
+Alessandro Bessi, Fabio Petroni, Michela Del Vicario, Fabiana Zollo, Aris Anagnostopoulos, Antonio Scala, Guido Caldarelli, Walter Quattrociocchi: Viral Misinformation: The Role of Homophily and Polarization.
+In Proceedings of the 24th International Conference on World Wide Web Companion (WWW), 2015.

 Usage:
  CrawlFacebookPostTrees fbemail fbpassword inputfile outputdir [options]